18chowdhary/uniskill/README.md

 ## Future
-Our prototype is calibrated for simple forward motion; in the future, we would like to adapt Uniskill to be able to handle more complicated motion, like the rider riding in a circle (which would require different motion analysis to calculate the USI).
+Our prototype and analytical process are designed for simple forward motion; in the future, we would like to adapt Uniskill to be able to handle more complicated motion, like the rider riding in a circle (which would require different motion analysis to calculate the USI).

-We would also like to collect data on more riders, in order to be able to compare riders to one another and get a better sense of what the USI of a highly skilled rider might actually be (rather than comparing the riders to an unachievable ideal).
+We would also like to collect data on more riders, in order to be able to compare riders to one another and get a better sense of what the USI of a highly skilled rider might actually be (rather than comparing the riders to an intangible ideal).
 This may also inform a better way to calculate the USI that captures more aspects of unicycling ability.